sknop/shoe-store/lab2.md

  WHERE brand = 'Jones-Stokes'
  GROUP BY email;
  ```
+> [!NOTE]
-NOTE: We calculate the number of orders of the brand 'Jones-Stokes' for each customer and offer a free product if it's their 10th order.
+> We calculate the number of orders of the brand 'Jones-Stokes' for each customer
+> and offer a free product if it's their 10th order.

 Find which customers have ordered related brands in large volumes.
 ```